brikis98/terraform-book-devops/README.md

 # _Fundamentals of DevOps and Software Delivery_ OpenTofu/Terraform  Modules

-This repo contains the OpenTofu/Terraform modules for the book and blog post series [_Fundamentals of DevOps and Software Delivery_](https://www.fundamentals-of-devops.com) by Yevgeniy Brikman.
+This repo contains the reusable OpenTofu/Terraform modules for the book and blog post series [_Fundamentals of DevOps and Software Delivery_](https://www.fundamentals-of-devops.com) by Yevgeniy Brikman.
 The full sample code for the book is in another repo, https://github.com/brikis98/devops-book, but in order to make the modules available in the OpenTofu and Terraform registries, the repo must be named `terraform-<provider>-<module>`, so this repo exists solely to meet those naming requirements.